-As Europe’s smallest island nation, Malta doesn’t traditionally get a lot of international tourist attention (though that may be changing!).
-Though it is regularly overshadowed by the Spanish and Greek islands, and even by Croatia, there is no doubt that Malta has a charm all it’s own.
+Though it is regularly overshadowed by heavy hitters like popular Italy, Spain, Greece, and Croatia, there is no doubt that Malta has a charm all its own.

 Malta uses the Euro.